QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 ``Controller is null``

 <blockquote class="spoiler">
-Hum you probably removed from your fxml your controller.
+You probably removed (or missing) a line from your fxml your controller.
-Check out the first line of your FXML for <code>fx:controller="application.Controller"</code>.
+Check out the first line of your FXML for
+<code>fx:controller="application.Controller"</code>.
-Should look a bit like this (this is a raw file)
+It should look a bit like this (this is a raw file)
 <pre class="language-xml"><code class="language-xml"
 >&lt;BorderPane prefHeight="400.0" prefWidth="600.0" xmlns="http://javafx.com/javafx/16"
 xmlns:fx="http://javafx.com/fxml/1" fx:controller="application.Controller" &gt;